OOF2: The Manual

 and

-buttons don't have any effect on the Image
+buttons don't have any effect on the Image, they just cycle

 the Modifier Chooser through the previously applied